GetMetaMap/metamap-ios-sdk/Integration_android.md

 ## Mati SDK initialization

-Initialize Mati by calling the following in the onCreate() method of your application class:
+Initialize Mati by calling the following line in the onCreate() method of your application class:

     Mati.init(this, "your client ID here");